 1) Men love the chase, but you have to reciprocate sometimes or they will become frustrated and eventually move on to a target that returns their affections.

-2) You don't always have to look your best, but men do appreciate when you dress up.
+2) You don't always have to look your best, but men do appreciate when you dress up.3) Use jealousy sparingly, but it can be an effective strategy.

 4) Distance can spice up the relationship.
+What have I learned from Caribou's behavior?

 1) Sometimes, you can look pathetic when you are the only one doing the chasing.